mingsxs/tabpage-jumper/README.md

 ## Introduciton

-This plugin is built for VIM users switching between previously and currently opened tabpages, it works exactly like VIM built-in shortkey `Ctrl+i`/`Ctrl+o`, except for it sources tabpages instead of text positions.
+This plugin is built for VIM users to switch between previously and currently opened tabpages, it works exactly like VIM built-in shortkey `Ctrl+i`/`Ctrl+o`, except for it sources tabpages instead of text positions.

 If you are a VIM tabpage user, it could be quite a handy tool for you to deal with different opened tabpges, especially when tabpages's growing more and more.
 With this small plugin, you don't have to worry about being lost!